-I know, I know, don’t even mention it.
-So far, this is probably one of the most embarrassing (job interview) moments I have experienced in my career.
+So far, this is probably one of the most embarrassing job interview moments I have experienced in my career.
 I mean, who ends up crying at a job interview?
 Well, I did… and here’s what happened.

-It all started when I just graduated from University a couple of years ago.
+It all started when I just graduated from University about three years ago.
 I was extremely excited to jump-start my career in Marketing.
 I had been on the job hunt for just a few weeks and I knew exactly which company I wanted to work for.
 So, I took a bold step.
 I applied for a job role at this company and to my surprise, after about three days I received an interview invitation.
 You can imagine that I was beyond thrilled!

 Having about four days to prepare I gathered all the information I could possibly find about the company.
 I knew which year the company started, the names of all the directors, their mission, and vision and worked my “Why did you apply for this job” pitch around this.